Finding the Right Business Intelligence Tool

 Choosing a software product that does not match your requirements can pose a serious threat to the success of your project.
 Survey results show major differences in the business benefits achieved with different BI tools.

-The Business Benefits Index (BBI) is a unique measure used in The BI Survey to determine the value of BI projects.
+The Business Benefits Index (BBI) is a unique measure used in The BI & Analytics Survey to determine the value of BI projects.
 It takes both quantitative and qualitative benefits into account as well as different levels of possible benefit achievement.
 Here you can find more detailed information on how we calculate the BBI and how we classify best-in-class companies.

-Business benefits by selection type (n=2189)
+Business benefits by selection type

 How to select a BI product